uiceds/project-triples/manuscript.md

   <strong>Figure 18:</strong> Distribution using CO2_Emitted/Hour as a dependent variable.
 </p>

 After transforming our dependent variable to CO2_Emitted/Hour and creating another correlation matrix, we saw a high correlation between each of the Fleet variable values (Boeing 737s and Airbus A320) and the dependent variable CO2_Emitted/Hour, which confirms that Fleet has an important effect on the data and is likely responsible for the binomial nature of the distribution in Figure 18.
 We also see a high correlation between the dependent variable and the variable Fuel_Consumption_Rate (liters/hour).
-Again, this makes sense because the the faster a plane uses its fuel, the more $CO_2$ will be emitted.
+Again, this makes sense because the faster a plane uses its fuel, the more $CO_2$ will be emitted.

 <p align="center">
   <img src="images/Screenshot_Corr_Hour.png" alt="Correlation matrix created using CO2_Emitted per Hour as a dependent variable" width="600px">